sunildev-art/Quize/README.md

-# Quize
+# Wallpaper
-Quize app for freshers to practice
+Wallpaper app for freshers to practice